informalsystems/reactor-experiments/.plaintext/reports/001--concurrency-libs.md

 ### Concurrency in Rust
 While I/O is one of the biggest influences in terms of concurrency architecture, we know that the Rust-based implementation of Tendermint will most likely need to deal with threads and possibly thread pool management.
-In Go, this was not a real concern since Go's channels effectively abstracted these concerns away.
+(In Go, this was not as much of a concern because the application runtime provides this kind of thread pool management for goroutines.)

 When it comes to managing threads and/or thread pools, as well as concurrent data structures, the following libraries should be considered: